-A moistened mould made of HDPE or Teflon is filled with foam in a circa 30 mm thick layer.
-The form has a width of 100 mm and a height of 16-19 mm.
-After 2 hours (120 ± 10 minutes) the test specimen is cut flatly to 16-19 mm height and it is placed into a 15 mm wide and 100 mm deep sample holder (U profile with covered edges, trough shaped) made of inert material (e.g. stainless steel, glass, Teflon) with this slight oversize.
-The length of the form and of the sample holder shall correspond to the required loading factor and the size of the test chamber.
+A moistened mould made of HDPE or Teflon is filled with foam in one single layer of at least 30 mm thickness.
+After a sufficient curing time of two hours (120 ± 10 minutes), a test specimen is cut out of the foam in one piece and placed vertically in a 15 mm wide and 100 mm deep sample holder (box-shaped with an open top) made of inert material (e.g. stainless steel, glass, Teflon).
+The length of the sample holder must correspond to the required loading and the size of the test chamber.
+The test specimen must be thicker than 15 mm (approx. 16 - 19 mm) and shall be inserted into the sample holder with this slight oversize.